matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 # Differences with Ethereum

-zkSync Era has the capability to accommodate virtually all EVM-based smart contracts, while ensuring compliance with all significant security invariants, thereby minimizing the need for additional security re-auditing.
-Nevertheless, it is essential to note the subsequent distinctions:
+zkSync Era can handle almost all smart contracts based on the Ethereum Virtual Machine (EVM) and maintains high security standards, reducing the need for repeated security audits.
+However, it's important to be aware of the following differences.

 ## Differences

-### Use `call` over `.send` or `.transfer`
+### Using `call` over `.send` or `.transfer`

 The utilization of `payable(X).send` or `payable(X).transfer` is not feasible, as the 2300 gas stipend is generally insufficient for conducting a transfer.
 Furthermore, owing to diverse opcode pricing, the transfer may necessitate state changes, resulting in a large number of L2 gas being expended on data availability.